PPindel/esports-teammates/README.md

 The pallet inspiration was taken from coolors.co.
 However, some of the colors had to be adjusted to match the contrast standard in the Lighthouse validator.

+The idea of colors was to be an 80's arcade vibe to reflect the gaming theme of the site.

 ### Typography
 Fonts used:
 - Permanent Marker for modern and attractive design